-Lancashire and South Cumbria NHS Foundation Trust (formerly Lancashire Care NHS Foundation Trust) provides health and wellbeing services for a population of around 1.5 million people in Lancashire and South Cumbria in North West England.
-The Trust's provisions include Guild Lodge - a medium secure mental health care hospital for men and women.
-This hospital is located in the grounds of Guild Park, about four miles north of the city of Preston in Lancashire.
+Lancashire and South Cumbria NHS Foundation Trust provides health and wellbeing services for a population of around 1.5 million people in Northwest England.
+The trust's provisions include Guild Lodge - a medium-secure mental health care hospital for men and women.
+This hospital is located in the grounds of Guild Park, about four miles north of Preston in Lancashire.
 Guild Park has lovely, open green spaces which service users can enjoy, as well as being accessible to the local community and schoolchildren on a rota basis.

-At a practical level, there are polytunnels at the site, and the project also features ‘sculptures’ built from plant pots, a herb ‘fountain’ of raised beds built from bricks, and a wishing tree which is frequently festooned with paper carrying the hopes written by the project participants.
-People involved in the scheme have raised hundreds of plants, with many of the vegetables and herbs being provided to the hospital kitchen at a price 20% below the normal wholesale cost of organic produce.
-Some are also sold on to local community members or are donated to a local foodbank so that everyone can have access to fresh, quality foods.
+There are polytunnels at the site, and the project also features sculptures built from plant pots, a herb ‘fountain’ of raised beds built from bricks, and a wishing tree which is frequently festooned with paper carrying the hopes written by the project participants.
+People involved in the scheme have cultivated hundreds of plants, with many of the vegetables and herbs being provided to the hospital kitchen at 20% below the standard wholesale cost of organic produce.
+Some produce is also sold on to community members or donated to a foodbank so that more people have access to fresh, good quality food.

 Lancashire Care have won an NHS Forest award for their impressive achievements, as well as an NHS Sustainability Day Award as best community scheme.
 Perhaps the words of the participants express the value of this project best of all:

 "Team work is a big part of it ... "

 "I benefit from the exercise and fresh air ..."